Best Accounting Software in Ireland, verified for Irish compliance.

 Irish Compliance Considerations for Accounting Software

 Revenue Online Service (ROS) integration is the most critical compliance feature for Irish accounting software.
 The ability to file VAT3 returns, annual returns, and other tax submissions directly from your accounting platform eliminates manual re-keying and reduces errors.
-Xero, Sage, and Surf Accounts all offer direct Revenue integration, while QuickBooks provides it through partner add-ons.
+Xero, Sage, and BrightBooks all offer direct Revenue integration, while QuickBooks provides it through partner add-ons.

 Irish bank feeds have transformed bookkeeping for Irish SMEs.
 Automatic import of transactions from AIB, Bank of Ireland, and Permanent TSB means less time on data entry and more accurate reconciliation.
-Not all platforms support all banks equally โ Xero and QuickBooks have the broadest Irish bank feed coverage.
+Not all platforms support all banks equally - Xero and QuickBooks have the broadest Irish bank feed coverage.

 VAT handling in Ireland requires software that can manage the standard rate (23%), reduced rate (13.5%), second reduced rate (9%), livestock rate (4.8%), and zero rate (0%).
 Your accounting software should automatically apply the correct rate and generate VAT3 returns.
 For construction businesses, the Relevant Contracts Tax (RCT) adds another layer of complexity that only certain platforms (notably Sage) handle natively.